Drug & Alcohol Addiction Interventions: How to Stage an Intervention

 - Overly focusing on certain aspects of the past that have little to do with addiction and substance use

 In interventions, navigating what to say and what not to say is a balancing act.
-This struggle justifies the need for a professional to offer direction and preparation to refine the needed level of communication.
+This struggle justifies the importance of hiring a professional to offer direction and assist with preparation to ensure the intervention is as effective as possible.

 Some claim a 90% success rate with interventions, but measuring intervention success rates is challenging because there are no independent groups that accurately measure intervention outcomes.
 Interventions are likely more beneficial than attempting nothing to help a loved one.